YuYongRun/PolarCodesBeliefPropagationDecoder/README.md

 Besides, the so-called G-matrix early stopping criterion (proposed by Yuan BO) is included.
 With above configurations, for P(1024, 512), 10^4 codewords can be encoded/decoded with in 25s on a common PC.
 That is to say, 1.44*10^6 decodings can be done in an hour.
 This speed is enough for BLER simulations.

+If you have any question to my codes or have problems in polar codes, you can email me 498699845@qq.com.